FEniCS/governance/governance.md

 ## Institutional Partners and Funding

-The BDFL and Steering Council are the primary leadership for the project.
+The Steering Council is the primary leadership for the project.
 No outside institution, individual or legal entity has the ability to own, control, usurp or influence the project other than by participating in the Project as Contributors and Council